Internal Audit Applicability as Per 2013 Companies Act

 Appointment Procedure

-The prospective internal auditor should state that they are qualified to act as an internal auditor in addition to providing a certificate and the returned consent.
+The prospective Internal Audit Applicability should state that they are qualified to act as an internal auditor and provide a certificate and the returned consent.
 These provisions are mentioned in the Companies Act of 2013.

 - A board meeting is necessary to select a company’s internal auditor.